WindowsLogic-Productions/town-girls-demo/README.md

 You need Ren'Py 8.0.3 to compile.
-A

 Bug fixes or code improvements you contribute will be added to the paid release and will be under our copyright.
 Anything else you contribute to this repo will remain here for others to modify and is considered public domain.